 Transcripts or degree certifications in languages other than English, must be accompanied by an English translation.
 If accepted, the School of Graduate Studies will need official copies of both the English and original language version submitted, not just the English version.
 Scanned copies sent by email or PDF are not considered official; official copies must be in a sealed envelope from the university or come via encrypted email directly from the university.

 All transcripts, degree certifications and translations will become the property of the School of Graduate Studies.
 Do not send official transcripts until you have been formally accepted.

-On occasion, applicants may need to have their transcripts evaluated and we suggest using World Education Services (WES).
-Common reasons to have your transcripts evaluated include degree or GPA equivalency, English translation or authentication of the documents.
-Their Course-by-Course Evaluation costs around $160.
-Their highly trained experts will work with you to create an evaluation that you can later submit to jobs or colleges.
+On occasion, applicants may need to have their transcripts evaluated.
+Common reasons to have your transcripts evaluated include GPA or degree equivalency (such as a 3-year degree or National Diploma/Higher National Diploma), English translation, or authentication of the documents.
+We suggest a course-by-course evaluation by a NACES organization such as World Education Services (WES) or SpanTran.
+Evaluations range from $170 to $220, and their highly trained experts will work with you to create an evaluation that you can later submit to jobs or colleges.

 Minimum scores (all of these scores are valid for 2 years from the date of testing):